 Ancient Egyptian Children

-More than one third of the children of Ancient Egypt would not live to be even one years old.
+More than one-third of the children of Ancient Egypt would not live to be even one year old.

 After 5 Years Old

 Children that were over 5 years old would then start to get more responsibilities.
 Up until this point, they pretty much played and had fun all day.

 When they turned five though, they would start to have a different life.
 If the children were from rich families, most likely, they would learn to read and write.
 They would be taught mathematics, writing, reading, and science by their family or from tutors.
 Sometimes, the tutors were slaves.